BRAND DESIGN - AN INTERVIEW WITH DAVID AIREY

 David Airey: Yeah, you‘re absolutely right.
 App icons and social avatars play a big part in our brand scene.
 You‘ve got to make sure that your design idea remains intact whenever it‘s scaled down.
 I always keep my sketches simple.
 That doesn‘t mean you can‘t come up with a fairy detailed symbol or crest, because you can have miniature versions where the most detailed is to be used above a certain size and when the dimensions or the canvas gets smaller, you swap it for a less detailed mark.
 If you put each variation alongside one another in your design presentation, they should all share the same idea in the same form.

-HCG: Would you say, the simpler a logo is the easier it is to use as an app icon let‘s say, or in a small size?
+HCG: Would you say, the simpler a company logo design is the easier it is to use as an app icon let‘s say, or in a small size?

 David Airey: Yes, definitely.
 Just yesterday there was a new one that came out.
 The Formula 1 logo was redesigned and I‘ve noticed it on Twitter, it doesn‘t scale down too well because there‘s a gap in between the characters - an F and a 1 monogram.
 So that‘s something you really have to pay attention to because people will see it smaller and smaller, especially on things like Twitter and Facebook where an avatar is a little bit bigger than your profile on the top of the page.
 But when you make a comment, it‘s going to be quite small.